 Lucina Training Tips

-- Moves to avoid: Shield Breaker.
+- Moves to avoid: neutral special.
 If used too often against her, your Lucina amiibo will use aerial Shield Breaker attacks at inappropriate times.
 It’s best to avoid this move altogether.

 Your Amiibo’s Match Experience